packetsss/Canvas-Calendar-to-Google-Calendar/README.md

   - AWP 4B Lecture
   - AWP 4B (A) Conference Attendance ` // (A) stands for Assignment`
   - MAE 3 (L) Lab Section A00, Firstname` // (L) stands for Lab`

+### Assignments will be notified 1 day before due date, lectures will be notified 5 mins before starting